chpc-uofu/arbiter/docs/configuration.md

 Arbiter's policy and penalty configurations are stored as objects in its database.
 To configure policies, use the forms on on Arbiter's web-server..
 This provides a basic CRUD interface for configuration as well as a way to view graphs for usage data.

 ## Configuration on Web
-Before begining this step, ensure web-server is started.
-If it is not, run `python3 manage.py runserver 0.0.0.0:8000` with your desired IP+port.
+Before beginning this step, ensure web-server is started.
+If it is not, run `python3 arbiter.py runserver 0.0.0.0:8000` with your desired IP+port.
 Now that that is done, make sure you created an admin user for Arbiter's admin portal.
-If you have not, run `python3 manage.py createsuperuser` and give it the username/passcode when prompted.
+If you have not, run `python3 arbiter.py createsuperuser` and give it the username/passcode when prompted.

 Now that everything is set up, navigate to the site on (`localhost:8000/` if run locally).
 Here you can create your Base and Usage Policies.
 Here you can configure Arbiter's models.

 ## Data Models
 Arbiter relies on the following models:
-- Limits
 - Policies (Base and Usage)
 - Violations
 - Targets

 Violations and targets are created automatically by the core evaluation process.
 Limits are configured as part of the policy creation.

-### Limits
-Limits represent a value for the systemd properties `CPUQuotaPerSecUSec` and `MemoryMax` that can be applied to a user slice.
-These are created when policies are configured.

 ### Policies
 Policies are the rules users can violate.
 Policies use a Prometheus query to determine if a user is in violation.
 There are two type of policies, Base and Usage.